University of South Florida: Lee Roy Selmon Athletic Center

 Opened in 2004, the Lee Roy Selmon Athletic Center is the main headquarters for USF Athletics.
 In 2012, the facility was dedicated to the late Lee Roy Selmon, a Pro Football Hall of Fame member and former Director of USF Athletics.
 Selmon is considered by many to be the "Father of USF Football".
-The 104,000 square foot facility houses all of USF's sports teams except for men's and women's basketball, sailing, and volleyball.
-The building features a large strength and conditioning center, a sports medicine clinic, the USF Athletic Hall of Fame, and an Academic Enrichment Center complete with a computer study lab, a library, study lounges, and academic counseling.
+The 104,000-square-foot facility houses all of USF's sports teams except for men's and women's basketball, sailing, and volleyball.
+The building features a large strength and conditioning center, a sports medicine clinic, the USF Athletic Hall of Fame and trophy room, and an Academic Enrichment Center complete with a computer study lab, a library, study lounges, and academic counseling.

 Yuengling Center

 The Yuengling Center on the Tampa campus is the home facility of the men's and women's basketball teams and the women's volleyball team.
 The first event held in the facility was a basketball game in 1980.
 Since the opening of the arena, it has been the site for USF Commencement Ceremonies, orientation sessions, and other major university events.
 The facility has also played host to a number of outside events including sports and entertainment events such as WWE ThunderDome, consumer shows, religious services, conventions, rodeos, youth sports camps, gymnastics and cheerleading competitions, lectures, and political rallies.
 The venue is also one of the top concert spots in the Tampa Bay region, having hosted musicians like Elton John, Florence and the Machine, Frank Sinatra, Heart, Sting, and more.
 The building became LEED Silver certified in 2014.